 Taubman College is committed to a positive and respectful learning environment through the encouragement of the fundamental values of optimism, respect, sharing, engagement, and innovation between and among the members of its faculty, student body, administration, and staff.
 Key to a healthy and productive learning environment is the establishment of an efficient daily routine that balances the well-being of the individual student with high academic standards.
 Taubman College encourages students and faculty to appreciate these values as guiding principles of professional conduct throughout their careers.
 Personal and equipment security is everyone's responsibility.
 Respect the place and clean up after yourself.

 Furniture and desk keys

 There is no space for storing student work beyond your immediate studio area.
 Public spaces are for reviews and exhibitions – not storage.
 Work left in public spaces is vulnerable to removal and vandalism.
 Protect your work.
 Document your work.
 Back up your work.

-At either end of the third floor there are large bins to place any material that can be re-used by someone else.
+At the east end of the third floor there is a large bin to place any material that can be re-used by someone else.
 This may include, but is not limited to, chipboard, cardboard, foamcore, wood, and scrap materials.

 "Dirty Work" and "Clean Work"

 The third floor is designed for computing, drawing, and model making.
-If models require materials like plaster, concrete, wax, and large scale pieces of wood, then this work should be done with supervision in a very limited area or outside.
+If models require materials like plaster, concrete, wax, and large scale pieces of wood, then this work should be done with supervision in a very limited area.
 Each student is responsible for promptly removing the resulting waste and spills.
-Absolutely NO plaster or concrete can be poured into the sinks.
+Absolutely NO plaster or concrete can be poured into the sinks or drains.